 Distance education classes require a fair amount of self-discipline.
 It will be your responsibility to remember to take your quizzes.
 Once the due date ends for a quiz, and the link disappears, it will not be made available again.
 Unfortunately, if you forget to take a quiz, you will be given a zero.

 Each quiz is automatically scored.
 However, I will not provide you with the correct answers until after the due date.
+Please review the information on Blackboard on how to check your grades (found under "Course Information").

 2. CASE STUDIES